 I plant 600 acres of corn with a John Deere planter.
 We try to plant early in the heavy black ground, it’s very hard to get the seed V closed properly.

 I’ve tried many attachments on my John Deere 7000 planter.
 The Furrow V Closer is the best attachment I’ve ever put on.
 They do a good job of closing the seed V on my poorly drained upland clay soils.

-IH Replacement Bracket and Shaft
+Replacement Bracket & Shaft for Case IH